outscale/cluster-api-provider-outscale/docs/deploy.md

 ## Create your cluster

 This step will create your infrastructure cluster.
 It create vpc, net, sg, routetables, eip, nat.
-You can change parameter from cluster-template.yaml (please look at [contribution][contribution] if you need:
+You can change parameter from cluster-template.yaml (please look at [configuration][configuration]) if you need:
 ```
 kubectl apply -f example/cluster-template.yaml
 ```